top of page

 Psych: Stress and fatigue

-Cholesterol: May support a more normal cholesterol (esp triglycerides) - garlic oil
+Cholesterol: May help lower cholesterol (esp triglycerides) - esp, garlic oil

 Immunity: Supports immunity

-Cancer: May against certain types of cancer (NIH Publication)
+Cancer: May protect against certain types of cancer (NIH Publication)-esp stomach and colon

 Infectious Disease: Plague, smallpox, tuberculosis, diphtheria, whooping cough (pertussis), tick bite, trichomoniasis,